 What’s the point of all of the work you’ve put into becoming a freelance photographer if you don’t have the perfect platform to show off your creativity and attract clients?
 Making a photography website that stands out can be a challenge, so make sure that you choose a website builder that offers a free trial before you take the leap and invest.
 No matter what style of freelance photography you do, you’re going to need a professional photography portfolio if you want potential clients to take you seriously.
 Since freelance photography is a visual medium, you want your photography portfolio to reflect your aesthetic in every design choice that you make.
 As you build your photography website, consider what your primary goals are in working as a freelance photographer so that you can set up your website to support them.
 For example, create a landing page that offers a freebie when viewers enter their email addresses if your goal is to grow your email list or use a call to action to schedule a call if you want to connect with clients and work on your sales pitch.

 Just because you’re a one-person business, don’t forget about creating a strong and recognizable brand identity as a freelance photographer.
-Make good use of portfolio design tips and website themes to make your freelance photography portfolio website represent you and your work in the best light.
+Make good use of portfolio design tips and website templates to make your freelance photography portfolio website represent you and your work in the best light.
 If you think you might want to branch out into video as well as photography, choose a website builder that can host videography.
 For freelance photographers, it’s also key that you have a great client proofing gallery in place so that you can cut back on unnecessary email exchanges by allowing clients to review and approve your photography directly on your portfolio.

 Pricing 101: Freelance Photographer Rates